Contents

 Tough to Clean.

 With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you occasionally clean your windows, you’ll require to clean up the skylight regularly.
-Plus, mounting the roof is the only way to clean up the beyond a skylight.
+If you rarely tidy your windows, you’ll require to clean the skylight regularly.
+Plus, mounting the roof is the only method to clean the outside of a skylight.

 Most standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening does not fit one of the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest standard alternative on this list.
+The larger the skylight, the higher the rate.
+If your roof opening does not fit one of the below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest standard alternative on this list.

 16-by-16 inches$ 150– $600.